dotlang/language/README.md

 ###Classes

 Each source code file represents either an interface or class.
-What separates these two is that, an interface has no fieds or constructor, and all method are without body.
+What separates these two is that, an interface has no fieds, and all method are without body.
 Everything else is considered a class.

 Each class's instances can be referenced using instance notation (`varName.memberName`), or you can use static notation (`ClassName.memberName`) which will refer to the special instance of the class (static instance).
 There is an static instance for every class which will be initialized upon first reference (static means state-less so it does not need any initialization code upon creation).
 You can use class name to refer to it's statis instance: `auto x = MyClass`.